arabic dotless

 History: When Arabic was written without dots

-The dots (diacritical marks) on were possibly inspired by pre-Islamic Nabataean or Syriac examples.
+The dots (diacritical marks) on Arabic letters were possibly inspired by pre-Islamic Nabataean or Syriac examples.
 In Arabic, they first appear in the 7th century.
 During the two following centuries, the markers were gradually used in copies of the Qur’an, but also in private texts.

 The term I’jaam (إعجام) denotes the act of dotting the Arabic alphabet.
 Half of the Arabic characters can form two or three letters which share the same skeleton.